bump-sh/docs/src/_guides/bump-sh-tutorials/go.md

   --token my-documentation-token
 ```

-If for any reason you are unable to download that `openapi.yaml` from a URL despite being able to access it, it;s likely some odd network proxy settings on your machine or wifi.
+If for any reason you are unable to download that `openapi.yaml` from a URL despite being able to access it, it's likely some odd network proxy settings on your machine or wifi.
 Grab it directly with wget or similar.

 ```bash